Utkarshshukla4/Fortipass/README.md

  **Report Dashboard** | Displays analyzed passwords (hashed IDs only). |

  **Cross-Platform** | Works on both Windows & Linux. |

+ ## What This Does

+-Lets users enter a password through a clean web GUI.

+-Analyses in Entropy = password strength measured in randomness.
+(More random → higher entropy → stronger password.)

+-Shows a strength label (Very Weak - Very Strong).

+-Gives an estimated crack time (how long it might take to guess).

+-Can generate reports (summaries of tested passwords).

 ##  Architecture